 Looking for just dessert inspo?
 Click here to check out some Eid dessert favourites!

 Table of Contents

 - Eid Lunch/Dinner: Desi Menu One, The Bigger Spread

 - Eid Lunch/ Dinner: Desi Menu Two, for a Smaller Group

 - Eid Menu: Desi + Non Desi One: The Bigger Spread

 - Eid Menu Desi + Non Desi: For a smaller group

 Eid Brunch Menu

-Here are some dishes you can make for Eid Brunch.
-Prep ahead tips below!
+Here are some Eid dishes you can make for Eid Brunch and tips too!

 Prep Ahead Tips: You can make the Keema a day or two before.
 Simply heat and give "dum" before serving.
 The Aloo and Chole are also so very quick but can easily be prepped a day ahead.
 I do love heating stove top for that fresh taste.
 For the Khageena you can prep the green chilies/onions in advance otherwise it is as quick as it comes.